featbit/featbit/README.md

 **Pro Solution for Big Data**, a professional version tailored for teams and companies with millions of daily feature usage, custom events, and A/B testing insights.

-### Experimental Features
-- **Deep Self-Hosted Solution**, host a feature flag service in your customers' private environments.
+**Replay Proxy/Agent**, host a feature flag service in your customers' private environments.

-- **ChatGPT Tech Debt Reduction**, utilize ChatGPT4 and FeatBit's fine-tuning solution to minimize technical debt.
+**ChatGPT Tech Debt Reduction** (experimental features), utilize ChatGPT4 and FeatBit's fine-tuning solution to minimize technical debt.

 ## Contribute